lua-rocks/core-deprecated/readme.md

 I don't use libraries like `busted` or `lpeg` because I don't like to unnecessarily complicate things.
-I'm 100% happy with the default asserts and patterns and hope you are too, but if not, no one forbids you to add them.
+I'm 100% happy with the default asserts and patterns, and I hope you are too, but if not - no one forbids you to add them.

 Target lua version: `5+` (i.e. any version), including `luajit`, `love` etc.